Muskie School Overview

-Professors: Clary, Coburn, Colgan, Edney, Forhan, Fraumeni, Hartley, Kartez, Lapping, Payne, Savage, Thompson; Associate Professors: Bell, Bampton, Bolda, Ettenger, Hamilton, Joly, Lambert, LaPlante, Lynn, Merrill, Pavri; Assistant Professors: Kim, Morris; Practice Faculty: Sahonchik,Tupper,Shaw
+Professors: Coburn, Colgan, Edney, Fraumeni, Kartez, Lapping, Savage, Thompson; Associate Professors: Bampton, Bolda, Ettenger, Hamilton, Joly, Lambert, LaPlante, Lynn, Merrill, Pavri; Assistant Professors: Kim, Morris; Practice Faculty: Sahonchik,Tupper,Shaw

-The school's research and public service activities encompass a range of public policy areas, including public health, economic, and tax policy; health and public administration; community planning; and environmental sustainability.
-The school also provides program evaluation, policy analysis, technical assistance, and training projects in Maine and across the country.
+The school's research and public service programs are engaged in research, program evaluation, policy analysis, technical assistance, and training projects in Maine and across the country.
 The school is home to the Catherine E. Cutler Institute for Health and Social Policy, which houses four program areas: children, youth, and families; disability and aging; justice policy; and population health and health policy.
-The Cutler Institute conducts projects for federal, state, and local agencies as well as private foundations, and is committed to bringing the resources of the University of Southern Maine to bear on problems of critical importance to Maine and the nation.
+The Cutler Institute conducts projects for federal, state, and local agencies as well as private foundations, and is committed to bringing the resources of the University to bear on problems of critical importance to Maine and the nation.
 Collaborative partnerships with agencies and organizations have served as vehicles for innovative policy and program development.

 Muskie houses also several national research centers.
 The Maine Rural Health Research Center is one of seven federally funded centers focused on critical issues related to rural health in the United States.
 The National Child Welfare Resource Center for Organizational Improvement assists all 50 states with advances in public services for children and families.
-Muskie’s research portfolio also includes the Casco Bay Estuary Partnership, the New England Environmental Finance Center and other initiatives that address sustainability issues, including urban growth, food systems, energy, and climate change.
+The school’s research portfolio also includes the Casco Bay Estuary Partnership, the New England Environmental Finance Center and other initiatives that address sustainability issues, including urban growth, food systems, energy, and climate change.

-Specialized laboratories administered by Muskie’s Geography-Anthropology program, provide high-tech, hands-on learning environments.
-The labs serve not only as research facilities, but also as teaching facilities, allowing for student-faculty research collaborations.
-Laboratories include the Archaeology Laboratory, Environmental Archaeology Laboratory, Zooarchaeology Laboratory, Qualitative Research Laboratory, Cartography Laboratory and Map Collections, and the Geographic Information System (GIS) Laboratory.
+Specialized laboratories administered by Muskie’s Geography-Anthropology program, provide high-tech, hands-on research and teaching facilities that allow for student-faculty research collaborations.
+These include the Archaeology, Environmental Archaeology, Zooarchaeology, Qualitative Research, Cartography and Map Collections, and the Geographic Information System (GIS) Laboratories.

 Joint Degree Programs

-The joint degree programs in law and public policy and in law and community planning and development offer the juris doctor degree (JD) through the University of Maine School of Law and the master’s degree through the Muskie School.
+The joint degrees program in law and public policy and in law and community planning and development offer the Juris Doctor degree (JD) through the University of Maine School of Law and the master’s degree through the Muskie School.
 The programs allow students to earn both the JD and masters’ degrees simultaneously by designating a certain number of crossover courses that satisfy the graduation requirements of each degree.
 Students may thus complete both degrees in four years instead of the five years that would ordinarily be required.
 Separate admission to each program is required.

 Master’s Degree Program Policies